omasanori/schemebib/README.md

 To the extent possible under law, we have waived all copyright and related or neighboring rights to Scheme Bibliography.
 See LICENSE for details.

+## Acknowledgments

+Thanks to Jim Bender for the invaluable work on readscheme.org website.
+Without Jim, Scheme Bibliography would not exist.